ningxxu/ningxxu.github.io/content/_index.md

 &nbsp;

-🖤 I studied [design][old-portfolio-url], and I am on the way to become a maker.
+👩‍🌾 I studied [design][old-portfolio-url], now on the way to become a maker.

-I also parent these days, and [document][blog-url] with doodling, writing, and data visualisation.
+These days I also parent, and [document][blog-url] with doodling, writing, and data visualisation.

 &nbsp;